LarsJK/ObjectiveLibModbus/README.md

 - Drag all the .c and .h files from the Vendor/libmodbus folder into you're project.
 - Drag SwiftLibModbus.swift and SwiftLibModbus-Bridging-Header.h into you're project from SwiftLibModbus folder.
 - Make sure to add SwiftLibModbus-Bridging-Header.h to the project's Build Setting.
-If you already have a Bridging Header, include copy and paste the content of SwiftLibModbus-Bridging-Header.h to your Bridging Header.
+If you already have a Bridging Header, copy and paste the content of SwiftLibModbus-Bridging-Header.h to your Bridging Header.

 Now that you're set up, do the following to make modbus calls